-The present research was designed to estimate, in their proper causal order, the effects of occupational preparation, occupational position, job experience, age and seniority on standardised hourly wages, taken as a proxy for the productivity of individuals.
+The present research was designed to estimate, in their proper causal order, the effects of occupational preparation, cocupational position, job experience, age and seniority on standardised hourly wages, taken as a proxy for the productivity of individuals.
 Data obtained from a sample of specialised personnel in Brazil's manufacturing sector were subject to multivariate analyses.

 In São Paulo, the State selected as the site, 20 per cent of Brazil's population produces 50 per cent of its GNP.
-Data were collected in 1970-71 on the 22,587 specialised workers in 688 industrial firms, which constitute a stratified random sample of those with more than 20 employees in the ll most productive sectors.
+Data were collected in 1970-71 on the 22,587 specialised workers in 688 industrial firms, which constitute a stratified random sample of

+Note: The writers wish to thank the Foundation Institute of Economic Research of the University of S&o Paulo, the Graduate School and the College of Agricultural and Life Sciences of the University of Wisconsin, the Ford Foundation and the United States Agency for International Development for the support provided to this project.
+We also wish to thank T. Michael Carter, Tarciaio Rego Ouiring, Ana Maria Bianchi those with more than 20 employees in the ll most productive sectors.
 (For details see Pastore, Haller and Buendia, 1974.)
 The sample included managerial, supervisory and support personnel, amounting to 6 per cent of the total labour force of the firms.

-The dependent variable is the worker's standardised hourly wage, expressed in cruzeiros (W), the sum of his wages and benefits divided by the number of hours worked during the year.
+The dependent variable is the worker's standardised hourly wage, expressed in oruzeiros (W), the sum of his wages and benefits divided by the number of hours worked during the year.

 Occupational preparation (E), in approximate year equivalents, is the first antecedent variable.
 It includes basic educational attainment and occupationally specific training.
-These scores range from 4 to 17, as follows: 4 - primary school plus inservice training; 4 - some junior high school plus in-service training; 8 - junior high school; 9 - junior high school plus technical short courses (less than two years in length); 11 - high school graduation; 12 - high school graduation plus technical school in appropriate to one's occupation; 13 - some university education appropriate to one's occupation; 14 - a three-year university degree in one's occupational speciality; 15 - same as 14, but four years; 16 - same as 14 but five years; and 17 - same as 14 but six years.
+These scores range from 4 to 17, as follows: 4 - primary school plus inservice training; 4 - some junior high school plus in-service training; 8 - junior high school; 9 - junior high school plus technical short courses (less than two years in length); 11 - high school graduation; 12 - high school graduation plus technical schooling appropriate to one's occupation; 13 - some university education appropriate to one's occupation; 14 - a three-year university degree in one's occupational speciality; 15 - same as 14, but four years; 16 - same ás 14 but five years; and 17 - same as 14 but six years.
 Note that the scale measures occupationally relevant education rather than formal education in general.

-Occupational influence level (I) is a measure of the rank of the person's job (not necessarily the occupation for which he trained) within the power hierarchy of his firm.l Combining span and type of influence yields a six-point index: 6 - managers and directors - wide, line; 5 - experts (scientists, attorneys, engineers, etc.) - wide, staff; 4 - department heads and supervisors - medium, line; 3 - technicians - medium, staff; 2 - foremen - narrow, line; 1 - auxiliary office personnel - narrow, staff.
+Occupational influence level (I) is a measure of the rank of the person's job (not necessarily the occupation for which he trained) within the power hierarchy of his firm.1 Combining span and type of influence yields a six-point index: 6 - managers and directors - wide, line; 5 - experts (scientists, attorneys, engineers, etc.) - wide, staff; 4 - department heads and supervisors - medium, line; 3 - technicians - medium, staff; 2 - foremen - narrow, line; 1 - auxiliary office personnel - narrow, staff.